harin44/PIC16F877A_Simplified/README.md

 * Pacakages - 40-pin PDIP/ 44-pin PLCC/ 44-pin TQFP/ 44-pin QFN

+PORTA 5pins -bi-directional i/o port
+PORTB 8pins -bi-directional i/o port, can be S/w programmed for internal weak pull-up PORTC 8pins -bi-directional i/o port
+PORTD 8pins -bi-directional i/o port, parallel slave port when interfacing to a microcontroller bus.
+PORTE 3pins -bi-directional i/o port

+OSC1 - external clock input (ST buffer when in RC mode) OSC2 - clock output(in RC mode OSC2 pin output has 1/4 the freq. of OSC1)

+MCLR - master clear(Reset) input - this is set to high when programming and is set to low to reset the microcontroller

 ![image](https://github.com/harin44/PIC16F877A_Simplified/assets/94885392/c2a48127-bbd9-42b4-bd0d-1ec30d7a968d)

 16f877A has three memory blocks

 * program memory
 * data memory
+* flash program memory

 the above memories have seperate buses(to have concurrent access)